Gary Taubes: Is Sugar Slowly Killing Us?

 Farnam Street (FS) helps you master the best of what other people have already figured out.
 Our we...

-links to Bad sugar or bad journalism?
+relates to Bad sugar or bad journalism?
 An expert review of “The Case Against Sugar”.

 I’ve been asked by a number of people to review Gary Taubes’s new book, The Case Against Sugar.
 I rel...